 Covid Update: As far as I know, the following rescues are still operational.
 Rescue events are canceled, but meet and greets can be arranged.
-ACAS is open for dog day outs, fostering, and adopting.
-Volunteering is allowed on site, provided the facility isn’t too busy.
+ACAS is open for new and current volunteer dog day outs, fostering, and adopting.
+Volunteering is allowed on site for current volunteers, provided the facility isn’t too busy.
 Temperature checks are being performed for anyone going into the building.
 All other business is conducted curbside.

 Alachua County Animal Services is the municipal shelter for Alachua County, Florida.
 They are classified as “no kill” and maintain a very high percentage of live outcomes for adoptable dogs.
 Animal Services (ACAS) works hard to get to know each dog well and do their best to provide good outcomes for the dogs in their care.
 The vast majority of the dogs that I work with are at Alachua County Animal Services.
 This is also where many of the local rescues pull their dogs from.